mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 In the last decade, learning scientists, psychologists, and education researchers using design-based research (DBR) engaged in a paradigm expansion and focused on research-community partnership in knowledge production and design activities (Bang & Vossoughi, 2016; Barajas-López and Ishimaru, 2020; Coburn & Penuel, 2016; Collins et al., 2018; Gutiérrez et al., 2020; Ishimaru et al., 2019; Zavala, 2016).
 The new generation of DBR studies typically involves multiple stakeholders, including researchers, practitioners, and other community members, as co-designers in developing possible new solutions for changing educational environments (Gutiérrez et al., 2020; Ishimaru et al., 2019; Penuel, 2020).
 Formative interventions can contribute to the new generation of DBR by providing a robust theory and methodology for systemic transformation, collective agency, and expansive learning (Bal, 2016; Bal et al., 2021; Gutiérrez & Penuel, 2014; O'Neill, 2016; Penuel, 2014; Rajala, 2019). -->

-#### Principle: The importance of context

-One of Engeström's critiques of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.

-For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016].

 <!-- Critique of DBR often stems from limits in application.
 This section addresses some of this critique and introduces additional proposals to remedy early limits.
 This section identifies broad alignments in direction for CHAT perspective on DBR. -->
 <!-- which is present in the techniques of design experiments, mutual appropriation and participatory action research - -->